Statin Drugs: Not Just for High Cholesterol?

 is the leading cause of death in the US, and

-plays a major role in the development of heart disease.
+plays a major role in its development.
 Cholesterol can be controlled with

-You may think of cholesterol as just a number, but using statins has other benefits to your cardiovascular system.
+You may think of cholesterol as just a number, but higher levels can affect your cardiovascular system.
+In addition to lowering cholesterol, using statins has other benefits.
 Research has shown that statins may reduce the incidence of

 , and death in people without cardiovascular disease.
 In fact, statins have a primary role in cardiovascular disease prevention.